 Florida Blue (FL Residents Only) | G | $193.60 | $208.00 | Male | FL |

-The price, or premium, you pay for a Medigap policy is determined by the insurance company that sells it.
-Therefore, it’s prudent to ask a licensed insurance agent about the pricing approach adopted by each insurance company offering Medicare Supplement Insurance in your area.
+The price (or premium) for a Medigap policy is determined by the insurance company that offers each policy.
+Therefore, it is prudent to ask a licensed insurance agent about the pricing approach adopted by each insurance company offering Medicare Supplement Insurance in your area.

 Here are examples of how you can lower your Medigap Plan G premium:

-- Take advantage of discounts the insurer may offer for being a non-smoker, paying the premium yearly, authorizing automatic payments, and bundling multiple insurance policies under one carrier.
+- Take advantage of discounts the insurer may offer for the following: non-smoker status, annual premium payments, authorizing automatic payments, and bundling multiple insurance policies under one carrier.

 - Purchase a high-deductible Plan G. For 2023, the annual deductible is $2,700.

-- Enroll during your Medigap Open Enrollment Period to avoid medical underwriting and the possibility that you will be charged a higher monthly premium based on health issues.
+- Enroll during your Medigap Open Enrollment Period to avoid medical underwriting and higher monthly premiums due to health issues.

-You can enroll in Medicare Plan G after enrolling in Medicare Part B, assuming you are at least 65 years old.
+You may enroll in Medicare Plan G after enrolling in Medicare Part B, assuming you are at least 65 years old.
 Once you enroll in Part B, you have six months to buy a Medigap policy.
 That six-month period is known as your Medigap Open Enrollment Period.
-During that period, you have guaranteed issue rights that ensure the insurance company accepts you into the plan of your choice without medical underwriting.
+During that period, you have guaranteed issue rights that ensure the insurance company accepts you into the plan of your choice without medical underwriting due to preexisting conditions.

 Guaranteed issue rights apply if you:

-- Are you a member of an MA plan no longer offering coverage in your area
+- Have a Medicare Advantage plan no longer offering coverage in your area

-- Relocate to a location that your Medicare Advantage plan or Medicare SELECT plan (a specific type of Medigap policy) does not cover
+- Move to a location that your Medicare Advantage plan or Medicare SELECT plan (a specific type of Medigap policy) does not cover

 - Have group coverage through an employer or union that is ending